hertzmann/painterJava/README.md

-# Painterly Rendering from SIGGRAPH 98
+# Painterly Rendering with Curved Brush Strokes of Multiple Sizes (SIGGRAPH 98)

 This is the source code for the following paper: